8 Smart Ways to Be More Productive

 At the end of the day, write down 3 things you accomplished that you’re proud of.
 You can write them in a notebook or use an app like Grid Diary.
 We tend to focus on all of the things we didn’t get done.
 But focusing on the things we accomplish increases our confidence and our motivation for tomorrow.
 And as hard as you work, you really do deserve to enjoy your accomplishments.

 So there you go!
-Commit to trying at least one these tips each day this week and see how great it feels.
+Commit to trying at least one these ways to be more productive this week and see how great it feels.
 Time management is a really important skill to learn if you want to be successful as an adult.
-Trust me, you’ll thank yourself for learning this stuff now!
+Trust me, you’ll thank yourself later for learning how to do this now!